 Ruth McRoy, Donahue/DiFelice Endowed Professor of Social Work, is recognized for her groundbreaking and innovative research in the areas of child welfare, adoption, and diversity.
-More on an Inclusive Perspective »
+More about An Inclusive Perspective »

 The School has obtained over $1 million in contracts and grants from governmental and corporate sources to expand the offerings of the conference over the years.
 A partial list of funders includes: HIV/AIDS Bureau, Health Resources and Services Administration, Gilead Sciences, Centers for Disease Control and Prevention, National Institute of Mental Health, GlaxoSmithKline, and Agouron Pharmaceuticals.
-The School has also received awards for the conference's contributions from the Council on Social Work Education, the Massachusetts Chapter: National Association of Social Workers, and Harlem United Community AIDS Center, New York City.
+The School has also received awards for the conference's contributions from the Council on Social Work Education, National Association of Social Workers — Massachusetts Chapter, and Harlem United Community AIDS Center, New York City.

-For additional information about the conference, contact Dr. Vincent Lynch, Director of Continuing Education, at firstname.lastname@example.org or 617-552-4038.
+The conference leadership team is now based at Collaborative Solutions, Inc. in Birmingham, Al. For additional information this transitions, contact Dr. Vincent Lynch, Director of Continuing Education, at firstname.lastname@example.org or 617-552-4038.